axone-protocol/contracts/contracts/okp4-pay-secure/README.md

 A procedure set in motion by the Provider to confirm the financial capability of the Client's account.
 This entails momentarily reserving a defined sum of funds as an assurance for service payment.
 These reserved funds stay in this condition until the service transaction finalizes, the pre-authorization concludes, is revoked or expires.

+### Capture

+A procedure activated by the Provider to complete the service transaction.
+This involves instructing the payment processor to move the funds that were previously pre-authorized (reserved) in the Client's account.
+The transfer can be directed to the Provider's own account or to an escrow account, which adds an additional layer of security to the transaction and allows for dispute resolution.

 ## Overview

 ### Stakeholders